sebastianduchene/tree_based_recombination/README.md

 ```

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)
+**Fig 8.** Assignment of windows to clusters used to simulate the data.
+This is the ideal result from the algorithm.

 There are a few incorrect classifications.
 The number of trees is also higher than the simulated (also shown in the Gap vs. k plot above).
 This may be improved with a larger window size.
 This is done by the user, but some automated procedures may work better.